divolte/divolte-collector/docs/configuration.rst

 Property: ``divolte.global.server.shutdown_delay``
 """"""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
-  When a shutdown signal (``TERM``) is received, delay the shutdown for this long before starting to actually shut down.
+  When a shutdown signal (``TERM``) is received the shutdown will be delayed for this long before actually starting.
 During this interval all HTTP requests will be served as usual, with the exception of the ``/ping`` endpoint which will return a response with a 503 HTTP status code.
 The purpose of this is delay is allow load balancers to gracefully remove the server from service without disrupting normal